pavithranrao/spark/README.md

     accessToken
     accessTokenSecret

-2. Download the project as zip / clone the git and run the maven build.
+1. Download the project as zip / clone the git and run the maven build.
-3. Open the config.properties file in this loaction :
+2. Open the config.properties file in this loaction :
         TwitterStreaming\src\main\resources\config.properties
-    and provide the Oauth details obtained in step one and also the output file where the tweets are to be stored.
+    	and provide the Oauth details obtained and also the output file location where the tweets are to be stored.
-4. Run the TwitterStreaming.java file.
+3. Run the TwitterStreaming.java file.